JuliaLang/julia/doc/src/manual/strings.md

 "∀ x ∃ y"
 ```

+If the `\u` or `\U` escape sequences are shorter than the maximum size, a certain ambiguity
+is possible if a hexadecimal digit follows immediately.
 Whether these Unicode characters are displayed as escapes or shown as special characters depends
 on your terminal's locale settings and its support for Unicode.
 String literals are encoded using
 the UTF-8 encoding.
 UTF-8 is a variable-width encoding, meaning that not all characters are encoded